top of page

 This project combined contextual research, iterative design development, and validation to identify imaging, practical, and user-centered requirements for night vision systems in nocturnal wildlife studies.

-The resulting designs include two innovative outcomes: an affordable thermal fusion night vision goggle system and a drone camera system.
+The resulting design outcomes include two innovative outcomes: an affordable thermal fusion night vision goggle system and a drone camera system.
 These prototypes highlight the advantages of thermal fusion imaging, such as enhanced low-light performance, detailed visual capture, and biological detection.

 Expert engagement and testing validated the designs while uncovering limitations, including resolution constraints due to portable processing in the goggles and transmission issues in the drone system.
 Addressing these challenges will further enhance the systems’ ability to capture detailed, thermally enhanced imagery.

-Beyond the specific prototypes, the project expanded knowledge in designing and prototyping complex electro-optical systems, addressing user needs, and integrating ergonomic considerations.
-While not intended for commercial production, the prototypes provided valuable insights into the design and development process.
+Beyond the specific prototypes, the project expanded my knowledge in designing and prototyping complex electro-optical systems, addressing user needs, and integrating ergonomic considerations into a complex outcome.

 (Background) Note: The thermal fusion night vision goggles and drone camera system developed in this project (Angus Logue, 2024)